zoe-64/ABCL/README.md

   2. Use the code to set as bookmark
   3. Before login, activate the bookmark
   4. Login!
+## Incompatibilities
+  BCC is not compatable with ABCL.
 ## Credits
 Special thanks to tetris245 for helping me get into modding!